 The Bitove Method Team

-The Bitove Method is an arts based relational caring program created by nurses and professional artists.
+The Bitove Method program is created by nurses and professional artists.
 We provide a safe comfortable environment designed to help participants express their thoughts and feelings of who they are and what they care about.

 Meet our Artists